workos/authkit-nextjs/README.md

   const session = await getSession();

-  // If session is null, the user is not authenticated console.log('session:', session);
+  // If session is undefined, the user is not authenticated console.log('session:', session);

   // ...add additional middleware logic here